 The Library provides reference services for patrons at the Library and by phone.
 We also offer a select list of websites and electronic databases on our website.
-Visit our Online Research to explore our full range of e-learning services.
+Visit our Online Resources to explore our full range of e-learning services.

 Book a Librarian